8/2/2024

 Operator

 Thank you.
 Ladies and gentlemen, to ask a question, you will need to press star 1-1 on your telephone and wait for your name to be announced.
 To withdraw your question, simply press star 1-1 again.
-Please stand by while we compile the canner roster.
-And our first question coming from the line of Matthew Sykes with Goldman Sachs.
+Please stand by while we compile the questionnaire roster.
+And our first question coming from the lineup, Matthew Sykes with Goldman Sachs.
 Your line is open.

 speaker

-Hi, this is Evian for Matt.
+Hi, this is Vivian for Matt.
 Congrats on the strong quarter.
-For me, first question, what are you seeing in NGS market overall?
-We've seen from peers they've noted weakness in the market, but given your strength, are you taking share?
+For my first question, what are you seeing in NGS market overall?
+We've seen from peers, they've noted weakness in the market, but given your strength, are you taking share?
 And then what has feedback from customers been?

 speaker

-Yeah, thank you.
+Thank you.
 It's a great question.
 Like you noted, it's a great quarter.
 We are definitely taking share.
-I think we've been very focused in our technology development to focus on first application, first and then moving to other.
-And a big bet that we did around the time of the IPO actually was our focus on methylation and liquid biopsy.
-And right now we're seeing the fruit of that investment where in some ways it is a bit over exposed in a good way to liquid biopsy.
-And as a very dominating technology, the market is growing.
-We're benefiting from that.
+I think we've been very focused in our technology development to focus on first application, first and then moving to others.
+And a big bet that we did around the time of the IPO, actually, was our focus on methylation and liquid biopsy.
+And right now, we are seeing the fruit of that investment.
+We are, in some ways, a little bit overexposed, in a good way, to liquid biopsy.
+And as we have a very dominating technology and the market is growing, we are benefiting from that.
 And we're very excited that we're trying to do the same thing in other markets.
 We've launched a RNA-seq portfolio that is a slow ramping.
 We mentioned our MRD focus.
-As I mentioned in my remarks, we don't expect MRD to be a big revenue contributor here.
+As I mentioned in my remarks, we don't expect MRD to be a big revenue contributor this year.
 However, similarly to liquid biopsy, as we gain customer now, we gain pilots, and as they ramp, we see it as a future opportunity for growth.
 So very excited about NGS.
-I think, again, it's a combination of the commercial strategy we've chosen as well as a very strong technology that really brings value to our customers and we're being rewarded for it.
+I think, again, it's a combination of the commercial strategy we've chosen, as well as a very strong technology that really brings value to our customers and we're being rewarded for it.

 speaker

-Great, and then given your strong growth and expressions, have you been able to unlock the gene makers market at this point or is it still mostly growth stemming from market share gains among players that were already outsourcing?
+Great.
+And then given your strong growth in Express Genes, have you been able to unlock the Genemakers market at this point, or is it still mostly growth stemming from market share gains among players that were already outsourcing?

 speaker

-Yes, right now it's still mostly buyers that we're converting.
+Yes.
+Right now it's still mostly buyers that are worth converting.
 However, we're seeing the beginning of conversion.
 The product does what it says on the tube.
 There's excitement with customers.
 We are seeing consecutive growth.
-And so at the same time, we said it will take some time.
-It's a very long tail, but we are very, very pleased with the performance of Express Gene and the Express infrastructure, which enables us to launch new product at the same time.
+And so at the same time, we say that it will take some time.
+It's a very long tail.
+But we are very, very pleased with the performance of Express Gene and the Express infrastructure, which enables us to launch new products at the same time.

 speaker